A topic from the subject of Biochemistry in Chemistry.

 • Enzyme assays: Enzyme assays are used to measure the activity of enzymes.
 This can be done by measuring the rate of product formation or the rate of substrate disappearance.

 • Kinetic studies: Kinetic studies are used to determine the kinetic parameters of enzymes.
 These parameters include the Michaelis constant (Km) and the maximal velocity (Vmax).
-The Km is the concentration of substrate at which the enzyme is half-saturated.
+The Km is the substrate concentration at which the enzyme is half-saturated.
 The Vmax is the maximum rate of reaction that the enzyme can achieve.

 • Inhibition studies: Inhibition studies are used to determine the effects of inhibitors on enzyme activity.
 Inhibitors can either be competitive or non-competitive.
 Competitive inhibitors bind to the active site of the enzyme and compete with the substrate for binding.
 Non-competitive inhibitors bind to the enzyme at a site other than the active site and cause conformational changes that reduce the enzyme's activity.